 For certain hotels and properties with a Phase 2 rental pool covenant, a single business licence is required for the single, integrated rental pool managing all accommodation units within the property.
 Business licences will not be issued for individual units in these properties and individual units would not be permitted to be booked or rented outside of the single, integrated rental pool.
 These properties are listed in Table 5B in section 19 of Part 5 of the Zoning and Parking Bylaw No. 303, 2015.
 These properties must also provide services that are considered to be essential to the visitor experience including 24 hour lobby and front desk services, a uniform key entry system, housekeeping and building maintenance services and a central telephone system.

-Check Your Property’s Zoning or LUC
+Check Your Property’s Zoning

 To obtain a business licence and market a property as tourist accommodation, the property’s zoning must list tourist accommodation or temporary accommodation as a permitted use.
 Properties with residential zoning may not be marketed as available to tourists, for any length of time.

 - View the RMOW’s online map.
-Under Whistler Map, select 'Launch Web Map'.

 - Enter a property address or place the cursor over the property on the GIS map.

-- If a zoning category is displayed, you can click on the link to take you directly to that zone in Zoning and Parking Bylaw No. 303, 2015.
+- When a zoning category is displayed, click on the link to take you directly to that zone in the Zoning and Parking Bylaw No. 303, 2015.
 You can then review the “Permitted Uses” to determine if temporary tourist accommodation is allowed in the zone.
 A zone must include in its “Permitted Uses” section the defined term “tourist accommodation” or a specific clause of permission for a building or dwelling unit to be used for temporary lodging by visitors.
 See the “Zoning Bylaw Definitions” section below for more information.

 Check Your Property’s Covenants